Lionel Messi has had a complicated relationship with international football to say the least.

 2. Zlatan Ibrahimovic

 Few people in this world can pull off a man bun.
 Ibrahimovic is arguably the only one, and not just because you’d be petrified to say otherwise.
-The Malmo immortal, after returning from football’s unfairly-perceived ‘retirement home’ across the Atlantic, realised he’s still one of the best strikers in Europe (even into his 40s) while tearing it up in Serie A with Milan — and so, he decided to test his luck back on the international scene last year.
+The Malmo immortal, after returning from football’s unfairly-perceived ‘retirement home’ across the Atlantic, realised he’s still one of the best strikers in Europe (even into his 40s) while tearing it up in Serie A with Milan — and so, he decided to test his luck back on the international scene in 2021.